 Rating processes were developed to help investors conduct in-depth analyses of the companies within their portfolios and how well those companies adhered to ESG criteria, and such agencies incorporated a review of a company’s environmental, social and governance (ESG) performance in addition to their economic performance.

-These agencies are commonly called social and environmental rating agencies, or, extra-financial rating agencies.
+These agencies are commonly called ESG or social and environmental rating agencies, or, extra-financial rating agencies.

 Each extra-financial rating agency has its own evaluation grids and criteria, its own methodology.
 Just as there is a multiplicity of ESG standards and frameworks (GRI, IIRC, SASB, etc.), there are a number of different extra-financial rating agencies, each with their own process and ESG questionnaires.

-Nevertheless, ESG rating processes are trending towards homogenization.
+Nevertheless, ESG rating processes are trending towards homogenisation.